 - Versatility across other learning areas such as history (e.g. telling time), art, and math

 - Hooks children with stamps!
-Kids love stamping & it works fine motor skills.
+Kids love stamping & it works with fine motor skills.

 I am excited to show you a Learn to Tell Time Activity that my sons and I did with their bead chain stamp set.